arturo32/HowPointersWork/README.md

 ## Running with docker

+Before running locally, you have to change the backend endpoint to `http://localhost:80/execute` at line 27 in the `memoryContainer.js` file.

+The frontend can be run with docker with these commands:
 ```bash
 sudo docker build -f Dockerfile -t hpw-front .
 sudo docker run -p 8080:8080 -it hpw-front #detached: sudo docker run -d -p 8080:8080 hpw-front
 ```

+Go to the [backend repository](https://github.com/arturo32/HowPointersWork-server) to learn how to run it too.

 ## TODO